Learn everything about working with screenplays in the Screenplay Builder app.

 A > E. Scenes behave like collections

 It is clear the Screenplay Builder looks very similar to the Collection Builder.
-Therefore it is helpful to read about the Collection Builder first before continuing.
+Therefore it is helpful to read working with collections first before continuing.
 Creating and managing screenplays works the same as creating and managing collection groups.
 Creating and managing scenes works the same as creating and managing collections.

-Part C of the overview image contains a small difference with the Collection Builder.
-You can upload a script written in an external application using the Upload Script / Replace Script button at the bottom.
+In Part C of the overview image, note that you can upload a script written in an external application using the Upload Script / Replace Script button at the bottom.

 You can assign clips and subclips to scenes in the same way you would for collections.

 With the Screenplay Builder, you write your screenplay (see below) first.
 As you shoot and ingest material into Flow, you can make rough cuts for each scene and export the screenplay to your edit suite.